-IP Camera #1 Add to View Enable this camera in the View page Name D-Link DCS-960L Name of the IP camera Image URL 192.168.3.14/cgi/ipg/image Full path of the image file of the IP camera IP Address 192,168,3,14 IP address of the IP camera Refresh Rate (x100 msec) 5 Refresh rate of the image in hundreds of milliseconds If you Enable HTTP Enable HTTP Auth Use HTTP Authorization to access this camera Authentication, you must Enable Digest Access also enter the Authentication Use Digest Access Authentication to access this camera HTTP Auth Username Username and Password that admin Username to be used in HTTP Authorization your camera has been HTTP Auth Password configured to accept. admin Password to be used in HTTP Authorization + IP Camera #2 IT IP Camera #3 F IP Camera #4 IP Camera #5 + IP Camera #6 🗄 IP Camera #7 + IP Camera #8 Save
+Add to View Enable this camera in the View page Name D-Link DCS-960L Name of the IP camera Image URL 192.168.3.14/cgi/jpg/image Full path of the image file of the IP camera IP Address 192.168.3.14 IP address of the IP camera Refresh Rate (x100 msec) 5 Refresh rate of the image in hundreds of milliseconds Enable HTTP Auth Use HTTP Authorization to access this camera If you Enable HTTP Enable Digest Access Use Digest Access Authentication to access this camera Authentication, you must also enter the Authentication HTTP Auth Username admin Username to be used in HTTP Authorization Username and Password that HTTP Auth Password admin Password to be used in HTTP Authorization your camera has been configured to accept. ⊞ IP Camera #2 ⊞ IP Camera #3 ⊞ IP Camera #4 ⊞ IP Camera #5 ⊞IP Camera #6 H IP Camera #7

-Figure 63- IP Camera Configuration
+Figure 65- IP Camera Configuration

 The images from web cameras can also be associated with alert messages.
-When configured (page 43), an image from an IP camera can be taken and sent along with a sensor alert message via email and/or saved to a connected USB flashdrive.
+When configured (page 45), an image from an IP camera can be taken and sent along with a sensor alert message via email and/or saved to a connected USB flashdrive.